8r14z/coding-interview-prep/courses/ctci_book.md

 #### DB partitioning (Sharding)
 Slit data into different databases/machines
 - Vertical sharding: partitioning by feature/projects.
 One for User Profiles, one for Messages, etc
 - Key-based (Hash-based) sharding: paritioning by some sort of data.
-For examplem, partition Users by Users.location or hash a key and distribute it.
+For examplem, partition Users by Users.location.
+Partitioned by hashed of a field.
 - Directory-based sharding: maintain lookup table for where data can be found -> Single point of failure (SPOF), performance issues with single table accesses

 #### Caching
+#### Asynchronous Processing and Queues
+#### Network metrics
+- Bandwidth: max amount of data can be transferred in a unit of time
+- Throughput: the actual amount of data that is transferred
+- Latency: how long it takes to go from one to the other.
+The delay between sender and receiver
+#### MapReduce system
+This allows us to process a lot of processing in parallel, which makes processing huge amount of data more efficient

+#### System considerations
+- Failures.
+Single point of failures
+- Availability (Uptime, Mornitoring & Alerting, Logging) and Reliability
+- Scalability
+- Read-heavy (caching) and Write-heavy (queue write, data consistency, concurrency)
+- Security (Fraud and Abuse, Data Privacy, Authentication)
+- Pre-computation